haewhybabs/passenger/README.md

-### Run command with to download the postcodes and save it to the db
+### Run command with to download the postcodes and save them to the db
 php artisan postcodes:import